herranz/herranz.github.io/_posts/*2021-04-09-Metal DremelCNC.md

 BUT, I wanted something easier to build, that dind't have so many variables to reproduce and had the same handy form factor.
 So enter my version of it:

-It uses the same frame, same lead-screw and linear rails that DremelCNC but the structure is 5mm thick steel plate.
+It uses the same frame of 2020 extrusion, same lead-screw and linear rails that DremelCNC but the structure is 5mm thick steel plate.
 Or at least that's the theory.

-It's definelty a Work In Progress but is mature enough to show to the world.
-My idea is to release the files as an open-source project, the same as the original, and maybe sell plate kits in Tindie.
+It's definelty a Work In Progress but I think is mature enough to show to the world.
+My idea is to release the files as an open-source project and maybe sell plate kits in Tindie.
+The licensing for the project; I have to look into it.
+Is a remix on the dremelCNC, but I don't use any of the 3d printed parts of the original, all designed by me, so I don't know how that works

+Next steps:

-Right now I'm searching for a laser cutter provider  that does not cost an arm and a leg.
+- Right now I'm searching for a laser cutter provider that won't cost an arm and a leg.
 From what I seen, my local companies, for cutting this in a CO2 laser cutter is arround 150€(!!!!)

-Is not a problem of material, store near my house sells 500mmx500mm 5m thick acrylic for 24€ so... is basically a rip-off
+Is not a problem of material, store near my house sells 500mmx500mm 5m thick acrylic for 24€ so... is I think is basically a rip-off.